Reethikaa05/ReelGPT/README.md

 - 🎞️ The automated `EditingEngine`, using Editing Markup Language and JSON, breaks down the editing process into manageable and customizable blocks, comprehensible to Large Language Models.

-💡 ShortGPT offers customization options to suit your needs, from language selection to watermark addition.
+💡 ReelGPT offers customization options to suit your needs, from language selection to watermark addition.

-🔧 As a framework, ShortGPT is adaptable and flexible, offering the potential for efficient, creative content creation.
+🔧 As a framework, ReelGPT is adaptable and flexible, offering the potential for efficient, creative content creation.

 More documentation incomming, please be patient.

 ## Technologies Used

-ShortGPT utilizes the following technologies to power its functionality:
+ReelGPT utilizes the following technologies to power its functionality:

 - **Moviepy**: Moviepy is used for video editing, allowing ShortGPT to make video editing and rendering